 After consultation with the WLC Department Chair, the student enrolls in the appropriate level MCC foreign language course for credit and completes the course requirements, as stated in the Course Information Sheet.
 The instructor will determine the range of acceptable participation.
 Upon successful completion of the course, the student will receive both credit and a grade.

-The student is referred to the College Level Examination Program (CLEP) Exam testing program (only available in German, French, and Spanish), where up to 12 college credits can be earned.
+The student is referred to the College Level Examination Program (CLEP) (only available in German, French, and Spanish), where up to 12 college credits can be earned.
 The student earns no grade, just credit.
-For more information on CLEP exams and local test sites, please contact the Office of Experiential and Adult Learning in Building 3, Room 108 at the Brighton Campus (585) 292-3219 or see the official CLEP website at www.collegeboard.com.
+For more information on CLEP exams and local test sites, please visit the CLEP website, or contact Testing Services.

 The student can receive credit by exam through the department only in those language courses currently in the curriculum but not offered.
 The student earns no grade, just credit.